COP26 draft deal treads fine line to spur climate action | Science-Environment

 The COP26 conference has so far not delivered enough emissions-cutting pledges to nail down the 1.5C goal, so the draft asked countries to upgrade their climate targets in 2022.
 However, it couched that request in weaker language than a previous draft and failed to offer the rolling annual review of climate pledges that some developing countries have pushed for.

 It said the upgrade of climate pledges should take into account "different national circumstances", a phrase likely to please some developing countries, which say the demands on them to quit fossil fuels and cut emissions should be lower than on developed economies.
-The document also spelled out that scientists say the world must cut greenhouse gas emissions - mostly the carbon dioxide produced by burning oil, gas, and coal - by 45% from 2010 levels by 2030, and to net-zero by 2050, to hit the 1.5C target.
+The document spelled out that scientists say the world must cut the carbon dioxide emissions produced mainly by burning oil, gas, and coal by 45% from 2010 levels by 2030, and to net-zero by 2050, to hit the 1.5C target.

-This would effectively set the benchmark that countries' future climate pledges will be measured against.
+This would effectively set the benchmark for countries' future climate pledges to be measured against.
 FINANCE

 Climate finance continues to be a stumbling block.
 Poorer countries are furious that wealthy nations have still not fulfilled a 12-year-old promise to give $100 billion per year by 2020 to help them cut emissions and adapt to the worsening impacts of climate change.

-It also broached the contentious topic of compensation for the growing losses and damage that climate change is inflicting on countries that had little part in causing it.
-The draft pledges a new facility to address those losses but does not specify if this would include new funding.
+The deal pledged to create a global facility to address the growing losses and damage that climate change is inflicting on countries that had little part in causing it.
+However, it did not specify if this would include new funding.
+A group of countries pushing for high climate ambition in the COP26 talks - which includes the United States and European Union - on Friday said it would seek a tougher deal on loss and damage.

-FOSSIL FUELS The draft retained an explicit mention of fossil fuels, which if agreed would be a first for any U.N. climate conference.
+"Loss and damage is too central for us to settle for workshops.
+We must strengthen action on loss and damage," said Marshall Islands climate envoy Tina Stege, a representative for the group.
+FOSSIL FUELS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)